nikivanov/watney/README.md

     * Black - Pin 6
     * Red - Pin 4
     * White - Pin 32
 12. Download the latest Watney release image and burn it onto the SD card.
+The latest image can be found in [Releases](/releases).
 13. Connect your Pi to the power bank.
 The servo should move to the neutral position when it's booted up.
 Power down the Pi.
 14. Carefully attach the camera body vertically to the servo.